-This paper argues for a reassessment of the history and meaning of the decorative pattern containing antiquities that today is generally understood as bogu decor, and for a new understanding of the largely overlooked qinggong that often accompanies the antiquities in women’s ornament of Qing dynasty.
-The re-assessment of the meanings of these terms in the study of material culture parallels to antiquarianism, suggesting the women’s involvement in appreciating and collecting antiquities in ways that complemented, exceeded, or deviated from texts.
+In this paper, I propose to reassess the history and meaning of the decorative pattern featuring antiquities that is today generally understood as bogu, and suggest a new understanding of the largely overlooked qinggong motif, which often accompanies the antiquities in women’s ornaments produced during the Qing dynasty.
+Whereas literary sources pertaining to women’s history tend to be sparse, evidence from material sources ranging from paintings to textiles forces us to challenge the established narrative of antiquarianism as a purely male scholarly activity, and consider women’s engagement in the appreciation and collection of antiques.